Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 The best way to quit is with support from the NHS

 Public Health England say that the most effective way to quit cigarettes is to combine a stop smoking aid (patches, gum, vaping etc) with “expert behavioural support” (you can learn more on our recent article).
+Thankfully, here in the UK, that expert behavioural support is free of charge.

 The NHS operate local Stop Smoking clinics all over the UK, and help thousands of people stop smoking for good every week.
-You can find out more about the support options available to you on the NHS Quit Smoking portal

-Remember that quitting tobacco always takes a certain amount of self-control, whatever path you choose to take.
 Our advice to new quitters is to get in touch with your local NHS Stop Smoking Service.
-It’s a free service, and you’re three times as likely to quit successfully with their help footnote 9
+It’s a free service, and you’re three times as likely to quit successfully with their help (source: gov.uk).

 We hope this week’s article gives you a little insight into how willpower actually works.
 If you’ve struggled to stick to your quitting goals over the past few weeks, don’t be too hard on yourself.
 Quitting is hard, but it can be done.
 Both Gareth and I have managed it, and if we can do it, so can you!